 There are many ways proposed to estimate the complexity of a system [7-9].
-The procedures to quantify complexity rigure 5: Examples of multidimensional structures according to the Autonomous Data Representation may vary among these estimating procedures.
+The procedures to quantify complexity may vary among these estimating procedures.
 However, all of them use as the most determining factor the amount of information required to describe the system.
 Considering also that a system is a result of overlapping the actions of many subsystems, each with its own structures, the description of that becomes a difficult task.
 Descriptions are also dependent on the perspective and scale of observation [10].